MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 The steps to simulate remote network connectivity with Azure virtual networks are completed in the Azure portal and the Microsoft Entra admin center.
 It might be helpful to have multiple tabs open you can switch between them easily.

 Before creating your virtual resources, you need a resource group and virtual network to use throughout the following sections.
-If you don't have a test resource group or virtual network you can use, start with the *Configure prerequisite infrastructure* section.
-Otherwise, you can skip to the *Configure the virtual network* section.
+If you don't have a test resource group or virtual network you can use, start with the *Configure prerequisite infrastructure* steps.
+Otherwise, you can skip to the *Configure the virtual network* steps.

 ### Configure the prerequisite infrastructure